Vandals attack Facebook building in Germany

 The investigation was announced last month as German politicians and celebrities voiced concern about the rise of anti-foreigner comments in German on Facebook and other social media as the country struggles to cope with a refugee influx.

-Martin Ott, Facebook’s managing director for northern, central and eastern Europe based in Hamburg, may be held responsible for the social platform’s failure to remove hate speech, a spokeswoman for the prosecution said last month.
+Facebook’s Managing Director Northern, Central and Eastern Europe Martin Ott, who is based in Hamburg, may be held responsible for the social platform not removing hate speech, a spokeswoman for the prosecution said last month.

-A Facebook spokesperson last month declined to comment on the investigation, adding “we can say that the allegations lack merit and there has been no violation of German law by Facebook or its employees.”
+A Facebook spokesperson last month declined to comment on a possible investigation, adding “we can say that the allegations lack merit and there has been no violation of German law by Facebook or its employees.”

-Facebook has a partnership with a group called FSM, which monitors multimedia service providers on a voluntary basis, and has said it would encourage its users to push back against racism.

-Reporting by Joseph Nasr; Additional reporting by Georgina Prodhan in Frankfurt; Editing by Clelia Oziel
+Facebook has a partnership with a group called FSM, which voluntarily monitors multimedia service providers, and has said it would encourage its users to push back against racism.
+(Reporting by Joseph Nasr; Editing by Mark Potter)